19 Nov 10 Steps to be Successful on your Startup Company

 Perhaps you should reformulate this question.
 Don’t think about getting rich, attend to your vocation as an entrepreneur and try to get as soon as you can to the situation that makes the project sustainable.
 Go beyond that frontier as soon as possible and then, yes, reconsider what business model you want to create and what position you want to occupy within it.

-At this point, dear reader of this article, allow me to point out a few more things: To keep calm in this race background, to reflect as much as possible every decision you are going to make, to learn from your mistakes and never cease in the effort to find the straightest way back to your goals.
-Fall in love with your company and the people committed to it and your goals.
+At this point, dear reader of this article, allow me to point out a few more things: To keep calm in this long-distance race, to reflect every decision you are going to make as much as possible, to learn from your mistakes and never cease in the effort to find the straightest way back to your goals.
+Fall in love with your company and the people committed to it.
 Be proud of what you do and who you do it with.
 Don’t ever forget that all of them are part of this success with you.

 Article written by: Raul Martín Yunta. co-CEO and co-founder of Vortex Bladeless SL